BuzzSpire/.github/profile/README.md

 ## Hello, We Are BuzzSpire 👋

-Yes, we are building BuzzSpire on BuzzSpire.
-In fact, we've been doing this since **August 4, 2023**.
+Yes, we are building many things within BuzzSpire.
+In fact, we've been doing this since *August 4, 2023*.
 This is the date we aim to acquire our first user.
-Since then, we are aiming to reach **thousands of users**, and planning to work with **users from all over the world** 🤯.
+Since then, we are aiming to reach *thousands of users*, and planning to work with users *from all over the world 🤯*.
 But that's just our story.
 We are proud to be a part of the work of millions of developers, companies, and robots 🪐.

 ### 🍿 An Interconnected Community